mvolkmann/blog/src/alpine.md

 "https://github.com/mvolkmann/alpine-plugins", "alpine-plugins" %}.
 See the file `include.js`.

-Here is an example of using the plugin in a file named "index.html":
+Here is an example of using the plugin in a file named "index.html".
+This must be served by an HTTP server rather than opening it as a file in order to avoid CORS issues.

 ```html
 <html lang="en">